Temii-mp3/CS-4348-Project-3/devlog.md

 12/06/2025 1:33 PM
 This session was the longest ive had till date (i did sleep inbetween) i was able to implement the insert function and it works, but it starts getting wonky when splits are involved and i dont want to deal with that headache right now so i will be switching to python.
 Next session will involve creating the python file and partially implementing the commands, just like what i did before

+12/06/2:03 PM
+After a quick break, i have switched the files so now i am using python.
+I have also partially implemented the commands and i am able to read commands from the command line. i also added a validate method for the index file so we know if the index file is valid or not.
+The next thing to do now is to start by implementing the easier commands first then we go to the hard ones so ill start with create first.